 This qualification is ungraded and is awarded upon candidates achieving a Pass in each of the units required to successfully complete the qualification.

-Units are assessed according to the Conditions of Assessment appropriate to the subject and the level.
+Units are assessed according to the Conditions of Assessment appropriate to the subject the level.

 Where a National Course – such as a Higher – is included in a specific National Certificate, course assessment arrangements are explained in the QIP for Highers.

-The Unit Specifications stipulate the nature of unit assessment and are available on the Unit Search, along with information on the Group Award: http://www.sqa.org.uk/sqa/controller?p_service=Front.searchNQ&g=0&pMenuID=6710&t=nq_unit&q=&r=
+The unit specifications stipulate the nature of unit assessment, and are available on the Unit Search, along with information on the Group Award.

-For National Certificates at SCQF Level 6, there are three UCAS Tariff Points Bands – Bands A, B and C, which are based on the minimum amount of SCQF credit points required to achieve each of the individual Group Awards.
-Band A includes National Certificates where between 50-64% of credit points at SCQF Level 6 or higher are required to achieve the qualification.
-For Band B it is 65-79% and Band C 80-100%.
+For National Certificates at SCQF Level 6, there are three UCAS Tariff points bands – Bands A, B, and C, which are based on the minimum amount of SCQF credit points required to achieve each of the individual Group Awards.
+Band A includes National Certificates, where between 50-64% of credit points at SCQF Level 6 or higher are required to achieve the qualification.
+For Band B, it is 65-79%, and Band C 80-100%.
 At the development stage of each National Certificate subject, the minimum amount of credit points at SCQF Level 6 or above required to achieve the qualification is determined.
-Many learners may achieve their National Certificate with a higher proportion of the minimum in the Band range.
+Many students may achieve their National Certificate with a higher proportion of the minimum in the band range.
 SQA updates UCAS annually with any additional National Certificates or changes to existing subjects, which UCAS subsequently publishes on its online Tariff tables.

 Few candidates apply to undergraduate degree study directly with a National Certificate at SCQF Level 6, unless it is taken as part of a wider programme of learning, including Highers.
-However, for progression to short-cycle HE such as HNC and HND it is a well-established pathway in Scotland.
-Many of these learners will then enter undergraduate degree study directly into the second or third year at Scottish HEPs with their HNC or HND.
-A smaller number will apply with their HNC or HND from Scotland to HEPs in England, Wales or Northern Ireland.
+However, for progression to short-cycle HE, such as HNC and HND, it is a well-established pathway in Scotland.
+Many of these students will then enter undergraduate degree study directly into the second or third year at Scottish HEPs with their HNC or HND.
+A smaller number will apply with their HNC or HND from Scotland to HEPs in England, Wales, or Northern Ireland.

-Some learners – particularly if taking National Certificates at school – will take them alongside Highers.
-Also, other learners will have taken Highers at school prior to studying for a National Certificate at a tertiary college.
-There is therefore likely to be a relatively mixed pattern of qualifications for applicants to HEPs who hold a National Certificate.
+Some students – particularly if taking National Certificates at school – will take them alongside Highers.
+Also, other students will have taken Highers at school prior to studying for a National Certificate at a tertiary college.
+There is, therefore, likely to be a relatively mixed pattern of qualifications for applicants to HEPs who hold a National Certificate.

-Under CfE, there is an enhanced emphasis on ensuring that learners undertake their learning journey and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
-As such, different patterns of provision and attainment are likely to emerge among learners.
+Under CfE, there is an enhanced emphasis on ensuring students undertake their learning journey and the qualifications and assessment which support it, at a pace which best meets their needs, allowing them some personalisation and choice in the overall curriculum they engage with.
+As such, different patterns of provision and attainment are likely to emerge among students.